High-contrast random composites: homogenisation framework and new spectral phenomena: Relevant and irrelevant limiting spectrum

-In this section we address the problem of the spectrum of $\AA^\e$ in the gaps of $\Sp(\AA^\hom)$.
-As we have seen in the previous section, the limit set $\mathcal G$ of $\Sp(\AA^\e)$ is larger than $\Sp(\AA^\hom)$ in general.
-On the other hand, in the bounded domain setting we have the Hausdorff convergence of the spectra, \ie the gaps of $\Sp(\AA^\hom)$ are free from the spectrum of $\AA^\e$ in the limit.
-These facts indicate that the elements of the Weyl sequences for $\AA^\e$ corresponding to $\l \notin \Sp(\AA^\hom)$ are supported further and further away from the origin (as $\e\to 0$) and could not be contained in a bounded domain, however large it is.
+In this section we characterise the limiting spectrum of $\AA^\e$ in the gaps of $\Sp(\AA^\hom)$.
+As we have seen in the previous section, in general the limit set $\mathcal G$ of $\Sp(\AA^\e)$ is larger than $\Sp(\AA^\hom)$.
+On the other hand, in the bounded domain setting we have the Hausdorff convergence of the spectra, i.e. the gaps of $\Sp(\AA^\hom)$ are free from the spectrum of $\AA^\e$ in the limit.
+These facts indicate that the elements of the Weyl sequences for $\AA^\e$ corresponding to $\l \notin \Sp(\AA^\hom)$ are supported further and further away from the origin (as $\e\to 0$) and could not be contained in a bounded domain.
 Another observation that can be drawn from Section \ref{s:conv of spectrum} is that the elements of such Weyl sequences are concentrated in the areas of space with non-typical distribution of inclusions.
-Both observations may be interpreted in the following way: in the applications, where one deals with finite distances (finite size of a material) and manufactured composites with relatively uniform distribution of inclusions, the afore mentioned part of the spectrum may not be relevant.
-On the other hand, this remark should be taken with a certain level of caution: since in the applications $\e$ is finite, one can not be sure that this part of the spectrum is not present at least until one has some quantitative results.
+Both observations may be interpreted in the following way: in applications, where one deals with finite distances (finite-size medium), manufactured composites with relatively uniform distribution of inclusions, or only the bulk waves (characterised by $\beta(\lambda)$ in the homogenisation limit) matter, the aforementioned part of the spectrum may not be relevant.
+In this lies our motivation to distinguish the two types of the spectrum and refer to them as relevant and irrelevant.
+However, it does not seem feasible to precisely demarcate the border between these two parts for finite $\e$: indeed, the notion of Weyl sequences ``supported further and further away from the origin'' is not easily quantifiable.
+Instead, we provide such characterisation in the limit as $\e\to 0$.
+In Definition \ref{d:srel} below we introduce the notions of {\it relevant and irrelevant limiting spectra}.
+Remarkably, but not surprisingly given the above discussion, ${\mathcal R}\mbox{-}\lim \Sp(\AA^\e)$ coincides with $\Sp(\AA^\hom)$.
+This constitutes the main result of this section, formulated in Theorem \ref{th:9.2}.
+A number of auxiliary constructions and results required in the proof of the theorem \ref{th:9.2} are presented in Appendix \ref{ss:9.1}.